Qin Dynasty — The Epoch of Great Unification

 Brief History of the Rise and Fall of the Qin Dynasty

-Qin Shi Huang, also respected as Qin Shihuangdi, one of the most extraordinary emperors in Chinese history, established the first unified feudal imperial regime Qin after the remarkable general Wang Jian and his son had conquested the other six kingdoms of the Warring States Period (403 BC — 221 BC).
+He established the first unified feudal imperial regime, Qin, after the remarkable general Wang Jian and his son successfully conquered the other six kingdoms during the Warring States Period (403 BC — 221 BC).

 Under Qin's governance, the measurement, currency, and language were unified, and standardized royal roads were constructed within the country.